NordicMatt/multi-NUS/README.rst

 On Nordic Semiconductor's development kits, the UART 1 peripheral is typically gated through the SEGGER chip to a USB CDC virtual serial port.

 Any data sent from the Bluetooth LE unit is sent out of the UART 1 peripheral's TX pin.

+This new version broadcasts any data received on the UART to all connections.

 .. _central_uart_debug: